-The Utility Expo is the largest event for utility professionals and construction contractors.
-This biennial event, produced by the Association of Equipment Manufacturers, offers insights into the latest industry technologies, innovations and trends.
+The Utility Expo is one of the largest events for utility professionals and construction contractors.
+This biennial event, produced by the Association of Equipment Manufacturers, offers insights into the latest industry technologies, innovations, and trends.

 From Sept.
-28-30 at the Kentucky Exposition Center, The Utility Expo, formerly known as ICUEE, covered over 32 acres and featured more than 900 exhibitors, most of which set up their booths outside to showcase their equipment.
+28-30 at the Kentucky Exposition Center, The Utility Expo, formerly known as ICUEE, covered over 32 acres, and featured more than 900 exhibitors, most of whom set up their booths outside to showcase their equipment.

 With vehicles and equipment as far as the eye could see, I didn’t know where to begin.
 You could easily spend all day outside and still not see every exhibitor on Day 1.
 Bucket trucks, backhoes, tracked aerial lifts — you name it, it was there.

 Seeing Pro-Vision cameras on the vehicles at the expo allowed me to see our products out in the real world.

 I learned the difference between an OEM, an upfitter, and an end user.
 I learned that FMVSS 111 rule states that all vehicles under 10,000 pounds must be equipped with a rear-view camera.
 Maybe what I learned the most was that comfortable shoes are a requirement at this event.

 While the indoor section of the show didn’t offer as many massive vehicles, it was just as impressive.
 I spent hours walking up and down the aisles on Day 1 and returned on Day 2 to find more booths I missed.

 Listening to Pro-Vision salespeople discuss our products with attendees gave me insight into how our products are being used.
 One fire station wanted to attach cameras to a robot to send into burning buildings, keeping firefighters out of harm’s way — a thought-provoking application I had never considered.